 SEO - 1/5

 Huel is, unfortunately, a little lacking when it comes to their SEO rankings.
-They rank really well for branded terms which is excellent but they fail to rank for any unbranded search terms above 10th position.
+They rank really well for branded terms.
+However, they fail to rank for any unbranded search terms above 10th position although they do rank 1st for “does protein make you bloated” and “does cardio exercise build muscle” so they have some good expertise going on.

 Quirkiness: 2/5